Khalid Mahmood (British politician)

-Khalid Mahmood (born 13 July 1961) is a British Labour Party politician serving as the Member of Parliament (MP) for Birmingham Perry Barr since 2001.
+Khalid Mahmood (born 13 July 1961) is a British Labour Party politician who was the Member of Parliament (MP) for Birmingham Perry Barr from 2001 until 2024 when he lost his seat.

 He served on the Labour front bench as a shadow Foreign Office minister under leader Jeremy Corbyn, and a shadow Defence minister under leader Keir Starmer until his resignation in 2021.
-He is also the longest serving Asian MP in the current Parliament.

-Early life and education
+Early life and career

-Khalid Mahmood was born on 13 July 1961 in Pakistan-administered Kashmir.
+Khalid Mahmood was born on 13 July 1961 in Lahore, Punjab.
+His family moved to Birmingham, England when he was two years old.
 He studied at UCE Birmingham.

 Mahmood is a former engineer with a trade union background.
 He was a Birmingham City Councillor from 1990 to 1993.

 Political career

+Mahmood was elected as MP for Birmingham Perry Barr at the 2001 general election with 46.5% of the vote and a majority of 8,753.

+In November 2001, an article supportive of the war in Afghanistan was published in The Observer under Mahmood's name, headlined "The Five Myths Muslims Must Deny".
+A few days later however, it was revealed that the article had not in fact been written by Mahmood, but by fellow Labour MP Denis MacShane; Mahmood had agreed to put his name to the article after Lord Ahmed of Rotherham had refused.
+Mahmood's actions were condemned by Inayat Bunglawala from the Muslim Council of Britain, who said that "[after] Lord Ahmed refused, MacShane then found Mahmood—universally regarded as being not exactly the brightest spark in parliament—to be a more willing instrument for his scheme".